x

 Your first appointment

-At your first appointment, you will meet with a care team member who will create your customized treatment plan.
-The care team member could be a nurse, a doctor, a therapist or a care coordinator depending on your specific needs.
+At your first appointment, you will meet with a medical provider who will create your customized treatment plan tailored to your specific needs.

 Peer support